Georges Duby: Medieval history

-Histoire des mentalités
+History of mentalities

-Duby was also a pioneer in what he and other Annaliste historians in the 1970s and 80's came to call the "history of mentalities", or the study of not just what people did, but their value systems and how they imagined their world.
+Duby was also a pioneer in what he and other Annaliste historians in the 1970s and 80s came to call the "history of mentalities", or the study of not just what people did, but their value systems and how they imagined their world.
 In books like The Three Orders: Feudal Society Imagined and The Age of Cathedrals, Duby showed how ideals and social reality existed in dynamic relationship to one another.
-His distilled biographical essay on William Marshal set the knight's career in the context of feudal loyalties, honour and the chivalric frame of mind.
+His distilled biographical essay on William Marshal, 1st Earl of Pembroke set the knight's career in the context of feudal loyalties, honour and the chivalric frame of mind.

 Duby's interest in the idea of historical "mentalities" extended to thinking about the position of contemporary society vis-a-vis its past.
-In Le Dimanche de Bouvines (1973) on the pivotal 1214 battle of Bouvines, Duby chose not to analyze the battle itself, but the ways it had been represented and remembered over time and the role its memory had played in the formation of French ideas about its medieval past.
+In Le Dimanche de Bouvines (1973) on the pivotal 1214 Battle of Bouvines, Duby chose not to analyze the battle itself, but the ways it had been represented and remembered over time and the role its memory had played in the formation of French ideas about its medieval past.
 The book remains a classic of Annales-style historiography, eschewing the "great man" and event-oriented theories of political history in favor of asking questions about the evolution of historical perceptions and ideas over the long term, the longue durée.
 Duby also wrote frequently in newspapers and popular journals and was a regular guest on radio and television programs promoting historical awareness and support for the arts and social sciences in France.
 He served as the first director of Société d'édition de programmes de télévision (aka La Sept), a French broadcast network dedicated to educational programming.

 His last book, L'histoire continue (History Continues) (1991; Engl. trans.
 1994), is an intellectual autobiography.
 In it, Duby stresses the importance of the historian as a public figure who can make the past relevant and exciting to those in the present.
-'Make no mistake: the first function of historical literature had always been to entertain.'
+“Make no mistake: the first function of historical literature had always been to entertain.”